Snow and Ice Accidents

 Countless individuals suffer severe injuries resulting from slip-and-fall accidents on snow and ice.
 Recent changes in Massachusetts law have increased the responsibility for those whose negligent conduct causes these accidents.
 Property owners are the most common group who are held responsible for removing snow and ice for keeping their property reasonably safe during the winter.

-Mitcheson & Lee LLP understands the complexity of snow and ice cases and have the experience and expertise necessary to better assist victims of such accidents.
+Our premises liability lawyers in Boston understand the complexity of snow and ice cases and have the experience and expertise necessary to assist victims of such accidents.
 You have a protected right to travel with the reasonable expectation that the sidewalk or parking lot where you are walking is fit for that exact purpose.
-Thus, the sudden or unexpected fall that may result from walking on un-shoveled snow or untreated ice may lead to severe injuries.

 After any kind of accident, it is important to receive appropriate medical care.
 Injuries resulting from slip and fall accidents on snow and ice can be unexpectedly severe and may consist of fractures, spinal cord injuries, or brain injuries.
 These injuries may not be noticeable right away so it is imperative to consult a medical professional soon after your accident.

 If possible, it is beneficial to take photographs of the place where you fell as soon after the fall as possible.
 If you are unable to do so, it is beneficial to ask a family member or friend to visit the premises where you fell to gather similar photographic evidence.
 Photographs are often the deciding factors in proving a slip-and-fall case.

 Contact a Boston Premises Liability Lawyer Today

 To best protect your rights, it is important to contact a personal injury lawyer who is experienced in dealing with snow and ice accidents in Massachusetts.